-Mike Porter, my copilot, finally blurted out, "Let's take up a collection for the Project Concern hospital."
+Mike Porter, my copilot, finally blurted out, "Let's take up a collection for the Project Concern hospital!"
 I thought back to the first time I saw the Project Concern hospital at Dam Pao; I was copilot for Ted Thoman.
 A medic showed us a baby in desperate need of medical care, suffering from convulsions and dehydration.
 Flying that Huey helicopter at top speed, Ted soon had the baby girl and her parents at the hospital at Dam Pao.
 That "mission" made me feel good; it had been the only mission, so far, that was not part of making war.
-The memory was vivid because only hours before we had been counted, but not yet patched.
+The memory was vivid because only hours before we had extracted a recon team under fire.
+The bullet holes in the aircraft had been counted, but not yet patched.